Based on Daron Acemoglu and James A. Robinson, Why Nations Fail (Crown Business, 2012)

 Look again at the figure above, and note that the axes are logarithmic (base 2).
 The countries that had per capita outputs greater than half of American per capita output in the year 2000 form a tight grouping in the upper right-hand corner of the graph.
 This group is a bit of a jumble, but you should be able to identify Hong Kong, Japan, Sweden, Ireland and a number of other countries.
 What these countries had in common was inclusive institutions.
 South Korea and Greece are at the lower edge of the group: both had made fairly recent transitions to democracy from military dictatorships.8 Farther to the left is another grouping of countries, mostly Latin American or Middle Eastern.
 The late twentieth century political experience of most of these counties involved communism, military rule, or a contest between the two (as in Nicaragua and Chile).
 Few of these countries could be said to have had inclusive institutions.
 Still farther to the left is a scattering of countries, mostly African, which had a history of colonialism and little experience with inclusive institutions.
 Zimbabwe, under the militant rule of Mugabe, is there.
 So is Tanzania, ruled by the altogether more avuncular Julius Nyerere: he enforced one-party rule, nationalized industries, and built an incentive-deadening bureaucracy.
 Lesotho, Malawi, and Ghana continue the list of troubled countries.
 Every one of these countries is characterized by extractive institutions.
 Wealth and inclusive institutions go together, and so do poverty and extractive institutions.

 So, why do countries get locked into extractive institutions?
 The answer should already be evident: extractive institutions don’t benefit the whole population — they aren’t meant to — but they do benefit the elite that controls the instruments of power.
 Zimbabwe would have been better off with inclusive institutions, but Mugabe wouldn’t have been, and he had the power to ensure that the rules of the game remained stacked in his favour.
 The slaves who constituted the majority of the population of Barbados would have been better off with inclusive institutions, but the planters who exploited them would have been worse off.
-Since the planters held the economic, political, and military power of Barbados, they imposed the institutions that best served themselves.
+Since the planters held the economic, political, and military power of Barbados, they perpetuated the institutions that best served themselves.

 Institutions and Growth